 Special Ganesh Festival Tours

 Grand Mumbai Tours offers daily Ganesh festival tours.
-The tour on the last day is a special tour of the Ganesh idol immersions (visarjan).
+The tour on the last day is a highly recommended special tour of the Ganesh idol immersions.

 Where and When to See the Immersions (Visarjan)

 The festival ends with the parading and immersion of the statues into a body of water, usually the ocean in Mumbai.
-Find out more about how Ganesh Chatuthi is celebrated.
+This guide to Mumbai Ganesh visarjan has all the details.

 Where to Stay for the Mumbai Ganesh Festival